 This attaches some higher / organizing concept to your structure.
 It can be a metaphor, poem, list

 The most logical way of attacking a linear story is in this manner.
 Most memoirs are told in this manner.
-Here you pick a point to start your story.
-Then you follow a clear and logical order of events moving forward in time.
+Here you pick a point to start your story then you follow a clear and logical order of events moving forward in time.
 Often in a non-fiction or memoir the reader already knows how your story ends.

 If you are jumping around a lot you may need to include a marker before each scene to locate the reader.
 Eg Alabama 1956.
 New York 2012

-A photography-based book
+A photography or image-based book

 Any book that includes strong visual material is in its own genre.
 Here the images are more important - or equally important - than the text.
 Writers submit both images and text.

-Think cookbooks. travel books. design books.
+Think cookbooks, travel books, design books.

 A blog or diary-style structure